 In late 2013 when my 22-year marriage ended a series of life changes began.
 I lost my house and the teaching kitchen (the beautiful Garage Kitchen) that was at the center of my cooking school business and I moved to a smaller space in Montclair, NJ where I could not teach.
 I continue to do private and corporate culinary events on weekends, but the core of my cooking school business disappeared overnight.
-As luck and universal good timing would have it, just as I lost my kitchen, I was offered a unique opportunity to take a full-time job for the first time in 2o years.
-I’m currently in “culinary development” for Rutgers University where I have been at the forefront of developing a healthy eating initiative there within Dining Services.
+As luck and universal good timing would have it, just as I lost my kitchen, I was offered a unique opportunity to take a full-time job for the first time in 20 years.
+I’m currently in “culinary development and instruction” for Rutgers University where I have been at the forefront of developing a healthy eating initiative there.
 I worked side-by-side with colleague Chef Ian Keith to open a farm-to-table style restaurant on the bucolic Cook Campus, housed within the brand new Institute for Food, Nutrition and Health.
-The venue was to be a restaurant, open to staff, students and the public is called Harvest (I got to name it and design its logo, as well as it’s menus) and I’m excited to have created something from scratch (including all the food, which will be all-natural, no preservatives, additives, anti-biotic free, hormone free, etc. etc) and to have the opportunity to have a positive influence in the future of dining on all of Rutgers’ campuses.
+The venue was to be a restaurant, open to staff, students and the public is called Harvest (I got to name it and design its logo, as well as it’s menus) and I’m excited to have created something from scratch (including all the food, which will be all-natural, no preservatives, additives, anti-biotic free, hormone free, etc. etc.) and to have the opportunity to have a positive influence in the future of dining on all of Rutgers’ campuses.
 Rutgers currently serves over 65,000 meals a day and if I can begin to make a dent in how those meals are conceived and served, and contribute to the health and well-being of the staff, faculty and students, I will be a happy chef, in awe of the way life works to bring you, (albeit sometimes painfully!) to where you need to be!

 For more information on working with Chef Rachel click here.